19-Day North India & Holi Festival

 Seeing a Tiger is likely, but not guaranteed, so let’s cross our fingers and pray to the gods!

 A magical dining experience awaits you back at our lodging.
-Step back to the days of the Maharajahs for an open-air rooftop feast under the open sky.
+Step back to the days of the Maharajahs for an open-air garden feast under the open sky.
+Eat in ambience befitting royalty.

-Accommodation: Ranthambore Heritage Haveli (or similar)
+Accommodation: Ranthambore Heritage Haveli (or similar), Ranthambore

-Included: Breakfast, lunch, & dinner
+Included: Breakfast, Lunch, & Dinner

 Day 6: RANTHAMBORE TO JAIPUR